Safely Exit

 • After sitting with these questions, which emotions are coming up for you (excited, scared, curious, frustrated, etc.)?
 Do you notice any sensations in your body?
 Is there lightness or heaviness or something else?
 If so, what might that tell you?
 (Physical & Emotional)

-You’ve been exploring the option of Adoption through the five parts of your whole self.
+You’ve been exploring the option of Adoption through the five parts of your Whole Self.

 You’ve noticed what feels tense and what feels steady or calm.